koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/testing-locally-using-jest.md

 - submitPayload() => This is the function that fetches and makes the submission with dummy round 1.
 - auditTask() => This is the function that fetches submission and audit data.
 Then return the vote result.
 - submitDistributionList() => If the vote is true, this function uses dummyTaskData to simulate the distribution list.
-- Avaliable of your endpoints.
+- Available of your endpoints.

 It will check that your task should: